Street art discoveries from Mexico, Canada and the US #artbits

 In this photo collection, colleagues from the Goethe Institutes in Montreal, Los Angeles, Mexico City, New York City, Toronto and Washington, D.C. took photos of street art in their respective cities.
-We publish our finds in series that are assigned a general theme.
-We started with a series about our favorite pieces and the works of German artists in our cities.
+We have sorted our discoveries into thematic series.
+In the beginning, we started the blog with a series of our favourite pieces, followed by works by German artists in our cities.
 In the course of time, however, new ideas were added, which are presented here in loose succession.
 Apart from city specials and current topics, #artbits also contains relevant articles on artists that we found particularly interesting.

 Participate by taking photos of street art in your hometown and sharing them under the hashtag #artbits.

 The old post office site in the Berlin district of Spandau has - at least temporarily - become a place of the arts.
 This was made possible by the fact that the site was given over to associations such as "Neuen Urbanen Welten" (New Urban Worlds), whose activities on the site were aimed at reviving Spandau's cultural scene and bringing together creative people of all kinds.
 The abandoned and derelict premises of the Alte Post were used, among other things, as a shooting location for music videos and as a venue for events, and the old parcel hall on the premises was rebaptized “Urban Art Hall”, a space dedicated to Street Art.
 Mostly local, but also international artists were to present themselves here legally and in a creative, exchange-oriented environment.
 And that's what some of Mexico's best street art artists have done, and this series showcases some of the best pieces.
 In October 2019, New Urban Worlds came to an end, with the creation of offices, condominiums and other commercial spaces.
 But the story contionues: The Neue Urbane Welten is already looking for new premises!